 The securities industry is one of the most highly regulated industries in the world, with a complex regulatory architecture created to ensure the stability of the market.
-The objective of securities market regulation is to supervise the flow of information about traded securities, monitor the market for the information abuse or intention to manipulate markets and prices as well as to supervise the corporate governance of organised markets.
+The objective of securities market regulation is to supervise the flow of information about traded securities, monitor the market for information abuse or intention to manipulate markets and prices as well as to supervise the corporate governance of organized markets.

 Notwithstanding strict regulation and supervision of major financial markets, the global financial crisis in 2008 revealed considerable gaps in the securities regulations on both sides of the Atlantic.

-What followed was a major regulatory overhaul of the financial industry to increase the resilience of the financial system and mitigate risks of financial institutions to fail, risk of spillovers from the financial sector to the broader economy and the risk for taxpayers to bear the cost of the future banking crisis.
+What followed was a major regulatory overhaul of the financial industry to increase the resilience of the financial system and mitigate risks of financial institutions to fail, risk of spillovers from the financial sector to the broader economy, and the risk for taxpayers to bear the cost of the future banking crisis.

 For quick LEI code registration fill in the simple registration form.

 European Securities Framework

 The EU securities market is regulated by ESMA, an independent European authority committed to safeguarding the stability of the EU’s financial system by enhancing investor protection and securing stable, efficient, and orderly functioning of financial markets across the EU.

 ESMA’s activities include direct supervision of specific financial entities across the EU, and assessment of risks to investors, markets, and financial stability.
 This institution is also responsible for creating a single rulebook for EU financial markets and for supporting the convergence of financial supervision within the EU.

 European legal framework for securities market regulation is based on EU Directives transposed into national legislation of individual member states.
 This, however, does not apply to EU Regulations, which are directly applicable in each member state.

 - The Markets in Financial Instruments Directive (MiFID II)